ribbybibby/ssl_exporter/README.md

 In order to use the https client, targets must be provided to the exporter with the protocol in the uri (`https://<host>:<optional port>`).

+## Grafana

+You can find a simple dashboard [here](grafana/dashboard.json) that tracks certificate expiration dates and target connection errors.

 ## Acknowledgements

 The overall structure and implementation of this exporter is based on the